electron/electron-docs/README.md

 })
 ```

-Each object in the `doc` array looks like this:
+Each object in the `docs` array looks like this:

 ```js
 {